 Patrick Ferriter (1856 - 1924).

 - Patrick Ferriter was born in An Baile Uachtarach on the Dingle peninsula.

 - He collected local songs, poems, stories and folklore.
 He also copied from other manuscripts which he had on loan.

 - In 1895 he left Ireland for Boston and continued to collect material from Irish speakers he met there.

-- In 1903 Ferriter moved to New York, where he edited material for the Irish language column of The Gaelic American.
+- By 1904 Ferriter had moved to New York, where he edited material for the Irish language column of The Gaelic American.

-- Ferriter fell sick in the year 1922 and some time later moved to Chicago to be with relatives.
+- Ferriter fell sick in the year 1923 and then moved to relatives in Chicago where he died.

 - He bequeathed his entire manuscript collection to Douglas Hyde for the library of the National University of Ireland, Dublin.

 Biographical information from Meidhbhín Ní Úrdail, 'Athfhéachaint ar bhailiúchán lámhscríbhinní an Fheiritéaraigh', Éigse 49 (2019), 186–206; Meidhbhín Ní Úrdail, 'Patrick Ferriter: an Irish scholar at home and abroad', The American Journal of Irish Studies 15 (2019 ), 164–94.

 - Thirty-nine volumes of Gaelic manuscript materials, collected or compiled by Patrick Ferriter both in Kerry and the USA.